-The Annual Report is one of the most reliable mechanisms of government to assess the effectiveness of the Municipality and the impact it has on the community.
-It reflects an overview of the position of the financial affairs of the Municipality and the administrative and governance maturity levels of the institution, while it also provides a synopsis of the successes achieved and the challenges experienced.
+The Annual Report is in terms of accountability a valuable instrument of government to assess the effectiveness of the Municipality and the impact it has on the community/residents.
+It not only provides an overview of the state of financial affairs of the Municipality and the administrative and governance maturity levels of the institution, but it also provides a synopsis of the successes achieved and the challenges experienced.